jimfinnis/DiamondApparatus/README.md

 This starts the server and never exits.

 ### init()
-Initialises a client connection to the server and is required for all other functions except **server()**.
+Initialises a client connection to the server, and is required for all other functions except **server()**.
+This starts the client thread, which constantly waits for messages.

 ### destroy()
 Closes down the client connection politely and should be called when the code exits.
+Does so by killing the thread and closing the socket.

 ### subscribe(const char *name)
 Subscribes to a topic of a given name.
 This can then be checked